What is PHP? Write your first PHP Program

 What is a Scripting Language?

-A scripting language is a language that interprets scripts at runtime.
-Scripts are usually embedded into other software environments.
+A script is a set of programming instructions that is interpreted at runtime.
+A scripting language is a language that interprets scripts at runtime, and scripts are usually embedded into other software environments.

 The purpose of the scripts is usually to enhance the performance or perform routine tasks for an application.
+Server-side scripts are interpreted on the server while client-side scripts are interpreted by the client application.

 Programming Language Vs Scripting Language